 Previously, I did a trip report on Cathay Pacific’s Regional Business Class, where I upgraded to on my sectors into Osaka.
-On my return trip, I remained on Economy Class in the Osaka – Hong Kong sector, which gave me a chance to experience their latest Economy Class seats… And yes, it was the first time I travelled on Cathay Pacific’s Economy Class!
+On my return trip, I remained on Economy Class in the Osaka – Hong Kong CX503 sector, which gave me a chance to experience their latest Economy Class seats… And yes, it was the first time I travelled on Cathay Pacific’s Economy Class!
 And boy was I glad to find myself in the best seat on Cathay Pacific Economy Class!

 KIX – HKG